 Holding an American Airlines credit card helps improve your basic economy experience by offering a checked bag and priority boarding.
 If you fly basic economy often enough, the savings could easily offset an American Airlines credit card annual fee.

-As with basic economy on other carriers, the most important takeaway for families traveling with children under 15 years old on American Airlines is understanding the seating policy.
+As with basic economy on other carriers like Delta and United, be sure you understand the seating rules for families traveling with children under 15 years old on American Airlines is understanding the seating policy.

-There’s comfort in knowing American Airlines will place them next to one of the adults they’re traveling with, as well as offers an option to pay for a seat assignment.
+There’s comfort in knowing American Airlines will place children next to one of the adults they’re traveling with, as well as offers an option to pay for a seat assignment.

 Still, the key to being successful with AA basic economy is understanding the rules and restrictions that accompany the lower fares before you click purchase to make sure the entire experience goes smoothly.